manuelanzali/Project4/README.md

 1. About our Analysis
 2. How this works
 3. ETL Process
-4. Machine Model
+4. Machine Models
 5. Statistics
-6. Visualizations
+6. Visualizations using Python, Tableau, and DataBricks
 7. What’s Next
 8. Citations